ibm-cloud-docs/bare-metal/mount-iso-bare-metal-server.md

 * When the console connects, you see login prompt.
 * Click **Virtual Media** > **Virtual Storage**.
 * Go to the **CDROM&ISO** tab and select the ISO File under **Logical Drive Type**
-* Click **Open Image** and select the ISO on your local computer.
+* Click **Open image** and select the ISO on your local computer.
 * Click **Plug-in** to insert the ISO into the virtual CD-ROM drive and click **OK**.
 * Restart the server and use the **boot from the virtual CD-ROM drive** option.
 You might need to use the virtual keyboard in the iKVM viewer to select a boot device.

 ## Troubleshooting
 {: #bm-mount-iso-troubleshooting}

 * Not all users have default access to mount Virtual Media.
-If a permission error occurs, contact Support for an update to the Root IPMI User permissions.
+If a permission error occurs, contact [Support](docs/bare-metal?topic=bare-metal-gettinghelp) for an update to the Root IPMI User permissions.
 * If an ISO is already mounted, an error message will appear with the text **There is a disk mounted**.
 You must unmount the existing disk and replace it with the new ISO.
-Two ISOs may not be mounted at the same time.
+Two ISOs cannot be mounted at the same time.
-* You may need to contact support to change the boot order in the BIOS.
+* You might need to contact support to change the boot order in the BIOS.
-* When mounting an ISO please use [SSL VPN](http://vpn.softlayer.com) instead of PPTP VPN.
-Once connected to the VPN network you can also access the system's IPMI through the IPMI address (https://private-ip-IPMI-management).
+* When you mount an ISO, use [SSL VPN](http://vpn.softlayer.com) instead of PPTP VPN.
+After you connect to the VPN, you can also access the system's IPMI through the IPMI address (https://private-ip-IPMI-management).
 * When you input a path to an ISO, use the UNC Name Syntax (Universal Naming Convention) for the path, for example:
   `\\<NAS username>\<isoname>.iso`